 Photo Lumbarda, Credit: Boris Kacan

-The two islands of Korčula and Miljet, and Orebic on the Pelješac peninsula - virtually an island itself as it's joined to the coast by a slim strip of land - are located between the cities of Split and Dubrovnik on Croatia's southern Dalmatian coast.
+The three islands of Korčula, Lastovo and Mljet, and the Pelješac peninsula - virtually an island itself as it's joined to the coast by a slim strip of land - are located between the cities of Split and Dubrovnik on Croatia's southern Dalmatian coast.

 The gateway airports of Split and Dubrovnik are reached by flights from the UK, with several UK carriers.
 Flight time is around 3hrs.

 If you are looking for adrenalin-fuelled activities, sailing, kitesurfing, diving or kayaking are the choice for you.
-For beginners, there are diving and sailing schools and local guides have created unique tours to bring you near to the tradition and lifestyle of the islanders.
+For beginners, there are diving and sailing schools and local guides have created unique tours from day trips to longer cruises to bring you near to the tradition and lifestyle of the islanders.
+Island hopping holidays are especially popular, while nature lovers and anyone passionate about historic sites will find the Croatian islands are the perfect destination.

 korcula-old-city-croatia